JeffDeCola/hello-go-deploy-gce/docs/_includes/README.md

 Refer to my
-[create a custom image using packer](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine-create-image-packer.md) for more detailed information on how to do this.
+[create a custom image using packer](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine-create-image-packer.md) cheat sheet for more detailed information on how to do this.

 This script runs the create a custom `image` (using packer) commands.
 [/gce-deploy/build-image/build-image.sh](https://github.com/JeffDeCola/hello-go-deploy-gce/tree/master/gce-deploy/build-image/build-image.sh).

 ### 4.2 CREATE AN INSTANCE TEMPLATE

+The `instance template` contains the HW resources the `instance group` needs to create the VM instance.

 Run the following to create the instance template,